French conquest of Vietnam: Northern Vietnam and Chinese intervention (1882–1885)

 On 18 August, French warships began shelling Vietnamese positions in the Thuận An citadel, annihilating all Vietnamese guns.
 Two days later, at dawn, Courbet and the French landed on the shore.
 By the next morning, all Vietnamese defenses in Hue were overwhelmed by the French.
 Hiệp Hòa dispatched mandarin Nguyen Thuong Bac to negotiate.
 Harmand told them: "You have to choose between war and peace.
 If you choose war, it will be total destruction of your country.
 If you choose peace, we are ready to be generous.
 We do not intend to take your country, but you must accept our protection.
 This will bring security, peace, and prosperity to Vietnamese people, and it is also the only chance for your monarchy to survive."

 On 25 August, two court officials Tran Dinh Tuc and Nguyen Trong Hop signed a twenty-seven-article treaty known as Harmand Accord.
-French seized Bình Thuận; Da Nang, Qui Nhon were opened for trade; the ruling sphere of the Vietnamese monarchy was reduced to Central Vietnam while Northern Vietnam (Tonkin) became a French Protectorate.
+French seized Bình Thuận; Da Nang, Qui Nhon were opened for trade; the ruling sphere of the Vietnamese monarchy was reduced to Central Vietnam, while Northern Vietnam (Tonkin) became a French Protectorate.
 However, local Vietnamese forces in the north refused the court's edict to surrender their arms and continued to fight as partisans aligned with the Black Flags and Chinese forces.
 France had to fight in Tonkin until 1889 to neutralize all Vietnamese resistance.
 On 6 June 1884, France signed with the Hue court the Patenôtre Treaty, declaring Vietnam a French protectorate, consolidating the French suzerainty over the entire country of Vietnam.

 The war now was between the Chinese Empire and the French Republic over the superiority in northern Vietnam.
 On 14 December 1883, 5,500 French attacked 9,500 Chinese and Black Flags in Sơn Tây, and took the citadel on 17 December.
 French forces captured Bắc Ninh, Hưng Hóa, and Thái Nguyên citadels in March and April 1884, and arrived at Lạng Sơn in June.
-In November the French citadel of Tuyên Quang was besieged by 15,000 Chinese.
+In November, the French citadel of Tuyên Quang was besieged by 15,000 Chinese.
 The siege was lifted in March 1885.
 Lạng Sơn was finally captured in February by 9,000 French.
-By spring 1885, the French had driven most of the Chinese army out of northern Vietnam.
+By spring 1885, the French had driven most of the Chinese army out of northern Vietnam, but had retreated after a French defeat in the Battle of Bang Bo.
+After the retreat, the French had lost their gains of the Spring Campaign.
 At the end of the war, more than 42,000 French troops were presented in northern Vietnam.
-Chinese Foreign Minister Li Hung Chang and Patenotre signed the Tien Tsin peace treaty between France and China on 9 June 1885, ending the Sino-French war, confirming French overlordship over Indochina, Annam being a French vassal state, and the formation of French Indochina.
+Chinese Foreign Minister Li Hongzhang and Patenotre signed the Tianjin peace treaty between France and China on 9 June 1885, ending the Sino-French war, confirming French overlordship over Indochina, Annam being a French vassal state, and the formation of French Indochina.